 Ms Nkabinde is a citizen of South Africa.
 She speaks English, IsiZulu, SePedi, Setswana, Xhosa, Vhenda, Tsonga ,and Isi Ndebele fluently and has conversational skills in Afrikaans.

 A former staff member from 2005, South African Ms Janita Bhana, is now one of Khulisa’s associates providing periodic consulting services on public health M&E assignments.
 She currently resides in Hong Kong and holds an M.Phil in Development Studies with a Post Graduate Certificate in Epidemiology.
 Ms Bhana has worked in post-conflict and fragile states in Africa, Asia and the Pacific and is fluent in English and French.

 Ms Nicola Theunissen joined Khulisa in 2013, through her involvement with the African Evaluation Association (AfrEA).
-She is currently responsible for all communication activities at Khulisa, including the publishing of the tri-annual corporate report.
-Prior to Khulisa, she has been an editor for business-to-business magazines, and has free-lanced for several industry publishers and communication consultancies since 2007.
-She holds a Master’s Degree in Communication, and has been awarded a Safety, Health, Environment and Community Award at Lonmin Platinum for her role in establishing a sustainable stakeholder newspaper as part of her post-graduate internship at the company.
-Ms Theunissen is a South African citizen, fluent in English and Afrikaans.
+She is currently responsible for all communication activities at Khulisa, including the publishing of the biennial corporate report.
+Prior to Khulisa, she has been an editor for business-to-business magazines, and has freelanced for several publications since 2007.
+She continues to work as an independent communication specialist on various projects.
+Ms Theunissen holds a Master’s Degree in Communication, and has been awarded a Safety, Health, Environment and Community Award at Lonmin Platinum for her role in establishing a sustainable stakeholder newspaper as part of her post-graduate internship.
+Ms Theunissen is a South African citizen, fluent in English and Afrikaans, with conversational French.